UCL/research-computing-with-cpp/03libraries/sec02LinkingLibraries.md

 * Compiled code is left in the library.
 * At runtime,
     * OS loads the executable
-    * Finds any unresolved libraries
+    * OS / Linker finds any unresolved libraries
-        * Various search mechanisms
     * Recursive process
-* Saves disk space
+* Saves disk space compared with static linking.
+* Faster compilation/linking times?
 * Current translation unit has a known dependency remaining.